dworschak/Witcher/MODDING.md

 - Cintra ~ Lowland Scots
 - Gesco ~ Spanish

-### Supernatural events
+### Events

-The vanilla game rules supernatural_events is obviously removed, there's lots of supernatural stuff in the witcher world.
+The vanilla game rules "supernatural_events" is obviously removed, as there is lot of supernatural stuff in the Witcher world.
-Vanilla events be altered to usually keep the scripts associated to value = unrestricted of the game rule.
+Vanilla events should usually be altered to keep the part associated to the value "unrestricted" of the game rule.

+When a vanilla event is unsuitable, try to find a lore-equivalent and override the event localization keys, rather than disabling the event entirely - it's cheaper than creating a new event chain !

 ### Immortality